 I remember visiting Sam and Sou for the first time last November.
 I tagged along with Kristi, (CEO and founder of Encircled) to pick up our very first run of Reversible Pencil Skirts in Black and Navy (Here’s a picture of that day here).
 Once I got into our interview, I was happy to know that they had still remembered me from that one time, and that really put a smile on my face!

-The Sam and Sou sisters sew many of our Encircled designs, such as The Dressy Sweatpant, The Retrograde Kimono Dress, The Minimalist Legging, The Flipside Legging, The Reversible Pencil Skirt, and The Revolve Dress.
+The Sam and Sou sisters sew many of our Encircled designs, such as The Dressy Sweatpant, The Retrograde Jacket Dress, The Minimalist Legging, The Flipside Legging, The Reversible Pencil Skirt, and The Revolve Dress.

 SAM: I moved to Canada from Laos in 1980.
 We both speak many languages: Mandarin, Cantonese, Lao, English.
 We started our own business 20 years ago, I’m a very lucky person.

 SAM: We started working in Canada for a shop on Danforth doing suit sampling.
 The owner was 75 years old at the time and we learned the importance of fit through him.
 We moved into working for big athletic brands, Nike, Adidas and Reebok, making heavier products, like jackets.
 After, we worked for a company that made bras.
 Bras today are cheaply made, they “fit” in that they can be worn, but they don’t actually fit well.
 Today’s pattern makers rely only on computers, but we love working with our hands.
 Proper fit starts with the pattern of a design.